pcaston/OpenPeerPower.github.io/source/_docs/configuration/templating.markdown

 ## Building templates

-Templating in Home Assistant is powered by the [Jinja2](https://palletsprojects.com/p/jinja) templating engine.
-This means that we are using their syntax and make some custom Home Assistant variables available to templates during rendering.
+Templating in Open Peer Power is powered by the [Jinja2](https://palletsprojects.com/p/jinja) templating engine.
+This means that we are using their syntax and make some custom Open Peer Power variables available to templates during rendering.
 Jinja2 supports a wide variety of operations:

 - [Mathematical operation](https://jinja.palletsprojects.com/en/master/templates/#math)
 - [Comparisons](https://jinja.palletsprojects.com/en/master/templates/#comparisons)